ppy/osu-wiki/news/2022-02-15-beatmap-spotlights-season-5-winter-2022.md

 To participate in the Beatmap Spotlights, download the latest version of the osu!lazer client from its [GitHub releases page](https://github.com/ppy/osu/releases/latest).

 Once you're done installing and logging into your account, head on over to the playlists tab in the play section and find the Spotlights lobbies as denoted by a little pink bar.
-You can also filter the lobbies to spotlights only in the top right corner.
+You can also filter the lobbies to Spotlights only in the top right corner.

 ## Season schedule and leaderboards